 Victoria Loop 255 km

-Vancouver Island’s Pacific Marine Circle Route is one of the most spectacular road trips in BC.
+Vancouver Island’s Pacific Marine Circle Route is one of the most spectacular BC roadtrips.
 It combines the best of urban city life with the wild beauty of the Island’s southwest coast, and the rolling hills and lakes of the picturesque Cowichan Valley.

-Moving west from the provincial capital Victoria, the route takes in the geologically significant Sooke Potholes Provincial Park, the surfing beaches of China, Sombrio and Jordan River, the Juan de Fuca Marine Trail, and Port Renfrew, trail head for the renowned West Coast Trail.
+Moving west from the provincial capital Victoria, the route takes in the geologically significant Sooke Potholes Provincial Park, then winds along the sandy beaches fronting the Pacific Ocean.
+Stop to see the action at the surfing beaches of China, Sombrio and Jordan River.
+You’ll also pass the Juan de Fuca Marine Trail and Port Renfrew, the trail head for the famous West Coast Trail.

-While this driving route can be done in a day, we recommend an overnight stay in one of the beachfront cottages at Wild Renfrew.
-Explore the tide pools and sea life at Botanical Beach in Juan de Fuca Provincial Park before veering off-road to explore Big Lonely Doug and fellow giant fir and cypress trees in the emerald rainforest of Upper Avatar Grove.
+While this BC road trip route can be done in one long day, we recommend an overnight stay in one of the beachfront cottages at Wild Renfrew.
+Have an outdoor adventure exploring the tide pools and sea life at Botanical Beach in Juan de Fuca Provincial Park before veering off-road to explore Big Lonely Doug and fellow giant fir and cypress trees in the emerald rainforest of Upper Avatar Grove.

-Stop at the seaside village of Cowichan Bay to enjoy its small-town charms, including farm markets, the Wild Coast Perfumery, ice cream shops, many arts and crafts galleries and wine tasting at Blue Grouse Winery.
+Make a pit stop at the seaside village of Cowichan Bay.
+Enjoy its small-town charms, including farm markets, the Wild Coast Perfumery, ice cream shops, many arts and crafts galleries and wine tasting at Blue Grouse Winery.

 3. Sunshine Coast Route